 The City of Fresno Water Division manages and operates the City of Fresno's water system.
+The City's water system consists of about 1,880 miles of distribution and transmission mains, 271 municipal groundwater wells, three surface water treatment plants, five water storage facilities with pump stations, and three booster pump stations.
+The water system covers approximately 115 square miles and serves a population of about 550,200.
 Fresno meets its demand for domestic water from a combination of groundwater, treated surface water, and reclaimed water sources.
-Groundwater is accessed from the Kings River Sub-basin of the San Joaquin Valley Groundwater Basin, while surface water from the Central Valley Project and Kings River are treated at the Northeast Surface Water Treatment Facility and Southeast Surface Water Treatment Facility.
-Surface water is also used to replace lost groundwater through Fresno's recharge program at the City-owned Leaky Acres, Nielsen Recharge Facility, and smaller facilities in southeast Fresno.
+Groundwater is accessed from the Kings River Sub-basin of the San Joaquin Valley Groundwater Basin, while surface water from the Central Valley Project on the San Joaquin River and Fresno Irrigation District on the Kings River, which are treated at the Northeast Surface Water Treatment Facility, and the Southeast Surface Water Treatment Facility, and T-3 Water Storage and Surface Water Treatment Facility.
+Surface water is also used to replace lost replenish the groundwater aquifer through Fresno's recharge program at the City-owned Leaky Acres, Nielsen Recharge Facility, and smaller facilities in southeast Fresno through a cooperative agreement with the Fresno Metropolitan Flood Control District to utilize over seventy ponding basins across the city.